cloudflare/templates/examples/edge-cache-html/README.md

 ![Launch Editor](docs/dashboard-workers.png)

 Your editor may look slightly different depending on the account level and if support for multiple worker scripts is enabled or not but the basics should be the same.
-To get to the actual script editor you will either click on a button to edit or add the script:
+To get to the actual script editor you will either click on a button to edit or add the script.
+In single-script mode it will launch directly into the script editing UI and there is no need to "Add".

 ![Scripts](docs/workers-scripts.png)